MCHatcher/OBC-multiple-equilibria/README.md

 # OBC-multiple-equilibria
 This repository provides documents and codes for simulating multiple equilibria in otherwise-linear perfect foresight models with occasionally-binding constraints.
 The algorithm is an extension of Guerrieri and Iacoviello (2015,JME) and we utilise some results from Holden (2023,ReStat).
 A description of the codes and user instructions are provided below.
 It is convenient to view the file using e.g. MS Word.

-NOTE: The bounded variable is assumed to be ordered first in the vector of variables x(t) (see paper) and exogenous variables are assumed to be ordered last in x(t).
+NOTE: The bounded variable is assumed to be ordered first in the vector of variables x(t) (see paper) and exogenous variables are assumed to be ordered last in the vector x(t), i.e. the last nx rows.

 ------------
 MAIN CODES